Reducing food waste

 Seven years ago the Post® team classified its Niagara Falls plant as a zero-waste-to-landfill.
 Efforts to to reduce or eliminate manufacturing and food waste from ending up in a landfill were successful with materials either recycled or reused.

-Watch the video to meet our dedicated team behind safe, efficient and sustainable waste management.
+Watch the video to meet our dedicated team behind our waste management and reduction efforts.
 Learn about the benefits to our company, our community and our natural resources.

 “When I started as a site scientist, I realized that waste reduction was where I could make a significant impact.
 Not only did it help lower our operating costs and generate some cost savings for the business, but I felt like I was a good steward of the earth by making our processes more efficient and wasting less food.”